 Siffleur Falls is a 6.6 mile heavily trafficked out and back trail located near Clearwater County, Alberta, Canada that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from May until October.

 Awesome hike.
 I've done it a few times now and every time the first fall is just as amazing.
 The next falls are cool but not as scenic as the first.
 Definitely recommend it for anyone.